cKirkktoh/Caspe_K_MarvelBuild/README.md

 ## Credits

-all images are copyright by Marvel
+all images are copyright by Riot Games

 ## License